CrumpNa/StayReadyLab06-SuperHuman/README.md

 ## Part 2

-In this section you will create a *SuperHuman* class that will subclass the *Human* and add the following:
+In this section you will create a *SuperHero.SuperHuman* class that will subclass the *Human* and add the following:

 **Fields**